ROCm/MITuna/README.md

 MITuna is a distributed tuning infrastructure that provides pre-compiled kernels for MIOpen customers through automated Jenkins pipelines and SLURM scalable architecture.
 MITuna also provides a scalable task management infrastructure ready to integrate with external libaries.
+The `Example` library provides a sample on how to achieve this.

 Prerequisites
 -------------